 I began my journey on the Autism-Mercury Yahoo group in 2006.
 This is where I met him years ago.
 Andy interpreted my kid’s hair tests for me….for free.
 He did that for tons of people all the time.
 Andy answered thousands of questions through email, online groups, by phone…….every day, all week, all year.
 He never stopped helping random nameless strangers all over the world asking for his help.
-I used to try to imagine what his inbox looked like when he logged in…because I know mine was full.
+I used to try to imagine what his inbox looked like when he logged in because I know mine was full.
 His must have been massive.
-Somehow he still replied.
+Somehow he still mad the time to reply.

 He was there with his knowledge when we encountered some tremendous struggles with my son’s health that didn’t even have anything to do with mercury or autism.
 I have years of emails from him and ya know what?
 He never once asked me for anything in return.
 That was Andy.

-He knew there were millions of us lurking out here in the online world suffering…terribly, from mercury poisoning and his mission was to get them the information they needed to get their health back
+He knew there were millions of us lurking out here in the online world suffering terribly from mercury poisoning and his mission was to get us the information we needed to get our health back

 I had the unique gift to be more than just a mercury poisoned mom or parent of an autistic kid.
 Andy and I were forum gurus, and business colleagues.
 We were in the trenches fighting the same war.
-Without him, neither of my books would exist and all those children that are healing today because of Fight Autism and Win, would not be.
+Without him, none of my books would exist and all those children that are healing today because of my books would not be.

-That is an epic rippled effect.
-A huge legacy.
+My journey knowing Andy had an epic ripple effect.
+He left a huge legacy.
 The number of lives he’s touched is innumerable.

 Andy was truly one of a kind.
 He was something special.
 He had a way of handling people to motivate them into doing something.
 He moved millions into doing something about their mercury poisoning.
 How many people have that kind of oomph!

-Andy was in essence…a force beyond comprehension.
+Andy was a force beyond comprehension.
 Andy was brilliant.
 He never stopped amazing me with the plethora of things he knew.

-He was even there as a mentor and advisor in all things business and authorship.
+He was even there as a mentor and advisor in all things.

 Beyond our business relationship as fellow authors and entrepreneurs….